Financing your Education

 CSULB fees are based on students enrolled in either 6 units or less, or enrolling in 7 units or more.
 Current tuition and fees may be found at the Enrollment Services website.
-Please reference your program’s website and/or application packet for information about the number of units you will take each term.
+Please reference your program’s website for information about the number of units you will take each term.

-The Financial Aid office at CSULB serves all students and help meet their educational goals.
+The Financial Aid and Scholarships Office serves all students and help meet their educational goals.
 They work with students and their families to meet the full demonstrated financial need for students who satisfy all deadlines and eligibility requirements.

 Location: Brotman Hall 123

 The Federal Teacher Education Educational Opportunity Grants (TEACH) Grant Program provides grants of up to $4,000 a year to students who intend to teach full time in a high-need field at a public or private elementary or secondary school that the U.S. Department of Education has designated as having a high concentration of students from low-income families.

-Students in eligible programs receive an email invitation from the Graduate Studies Office in September and February inviting them to apply.
+Students in eligible programs receive an email invitation from the Graduate Studies Office in October and February inviting them to apply.